axpecial/Flix/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encounter while building the app.

+- Steps of a network request
+- Purpose of a closure and when to use them
+- Purpose of an if let statement

 # Project 2 - *Flix*

-**Flix** is a movies app displaying box office and top rental DVDs using [The Movie Database API](http://docs.themoviedb.apiary.io/#).

 Time spent: **5** hours spent in total